 - 8.12.1 Describe the potential risks to people and property that may be associated with the project in the form of a preliminary risk assessment for all components of the project and in accordance with relevant standards.
-The assessment should include: - potential hazards, accidents, spillages, fire and abnormal events that may occur during all stages of the project, including estimated probabilities of occurrence - hazard analysis and risk assessment in accordance with AS/NZS ISO 31000:2009 Risk Management- Principles and Guidelines and with HB203:2006 Environmental Risk Management Principles and Processes - identifying likely hazardous substances to be used, stored, processed or produced and the likely rate of usage - potential wildlife hazards, natural events (e.g. cyclone, storm tide inundation, flooding, bushfire) and implications related to climate change - a description of natural hazards that may affect the site and at a minimum the 1% annual exceedance probability (AEP) or 100 year average reoccurrence interval (ARI) level, including mapping of the potential hazard areas at the site - how development will avoid or mitigate the risks and how the development sitting and layout responds to these hazards to minimise risks to personal safety and assets - how natural processes and the protective function of landforms and vegetation will be maintained in sea erosion and storm tide inundation areas - how the development will avoid the release of hazardous materials as a result of a natural hazard events. - 8.12.2 Provide details on the safeguards that would reduce the likelihood and severity of hazards, consequences and risks to persons, within and adjacent to the project area(s).
+The assessment should include: - potential hazards, accidents, spillages, fire and abnormal events that may occur during all stages of the project, including estimated probabilities of occurrence - hazard analysis and risk assessment in accordance with AS/NZS ISO 31000:2009 Risk Management- Principles and Guidelines and with HB203:2006 Environmental Risk Management Principles and Processes - demonstrate that any major hazard facility involving dangerous and hazardous materials is appropriately located in accordance with Sustainable Planning Act 2009, State Development Assessment Provisions, Module 13 - identifying likely hazardous substances and any explosives to be used, stored, transported, processed or produced and the likely rate of usage.
+Evaluate the risks associated with the secure storage, use and transportation of explosives to ensure the risks are within an acceptable standard in accordance with Australian Standard AS2187.135 - potential wildlife hazards, including a development of a mosquito management plan in accordance with Queensland Health guidelines36, natural events (e.g. cyclone, flooding, bushfire37) and implications related to climate change and adaptation - a description of natural hazards that may affect the site and at a minimum the 1% annual exceedance probability (AEP) or 100 year average reoccurrence interval (ARI) level, including mapping of the potential hazard areas at the site - how development will avoid or mitigate the risks and how the development sitting and layout responds to these hazards to minimise risks to personal safety and assets - how natural processes and the protective function of landforms and vegetation will be maintained in sea erosion and storm tide inundation areas - how the development will avoid the release of hazardous materials as a result of a natural hazard events. - 8.12.2 Provide details on the safeguards that would reduce the likelihood and severity of hazards, consequences and risks to persons, within and adjacent to the project area(s).
 Identify the residual risk following application of mitigation measures.
 Present an assessment of the overall acceptability of the impacts of the project in light of the residual uncertainties and risk profile. - 8.12.3 Provide an outline of the proposed integrated emergency management planning procedures (including evacuation plans, if required) for the range of situations identified in the risk assessment developed in this section. - 8.12.4 Outline any consultation undertaken with the relevant emergency management authorities, including the Local Disaster Management Group.